OnroerendErfgoed/atramhasis/paper/paper.md

 protocol [@Verborgh:2016].
 This combination provides the power of SPARQL queries without having to setup a triplestore, thus keeping the required technology stack small.
-Implementors needing a full triplestore, could easily add one and use the export capabilities provided by Atramahsis to populate the triplestore.
+Implementors needing a full triplestore, could easily add one and use the export capabilities provided by Atramhasis to populate the triplestore.

 ![Querying the Flanders Heritage thesaurus of styles and cultures with a SPARQL query from a comunica client\label{fig:comunica}](comunica_query.png)